Learn about the benefits of SIP Trunking and its implementation

 3. It is simple to calculate the necessary IP bandwidth.
 Multiply the expected number of concurrent calls by the consumption of bandwidth (given by your SIP provider) per call.
-After that add a margin of 10% for technical reasons.
+After that, add a margin of 10% for technical reasons.

-(100 kb per second for single call means that a cheap 20 Mbps internet connection is enough for 150 concurrent calls)
+(100 kb per second for a single call means that a cheap 20 Mbps internet connection is enough for 150 concurrent calls)

 Finding the right SIP Trunking provider